Coastal hydrogeology: Tides

 Tides can push the transition zone towards the land and widen the transition zone.
 Tides can strengthen the freshwater seawater mixing due to dampening of the tidal pressure forming the non-uniform flow of groundwater.
 The greater the tidal amplitude, the greater the mixing effect.
 Less dampening in an aquifer would lead to a more uniform flow.

 Other factors

 Geological structures that cross-cut different layers such as faults or dykes can affect the direction and velocity of seawater intrusion.
 Dykes, an igneous unit that is impermeable or low in hydraulic conductivity might stop the intrusion of seawater.
 Faults also affect the direction of water flow which is studied by Fault Zone Hydrogeology.
 Both regular and catastrophic flooding can cause downward intrusion of seawater recreating the transition zone of the fresh-salt water.
 Diffusion would also be responsible for seawater intrusion, as there is a net flow of solutes from high concentration to low concentration.
 For example, a complete salinization of a 10 m thick layer of freshwater takes thousands of years through diffusion.
-Other factors can be pumping-induced seawater intrusion.
+Other factors can include pumping-induced seawater intrusion.